olostep/n8n-nodes-olostep/README.md

 ### Create Crawl

+Get the content of subpages of a URL.
 Autonomously discover and scrape entire websites by following links.
 Perfect for documentation sites, blogs, and content repositories.

+**Use Cases:**
+- Crawl and archive entire documentation sites
+- Extract all blog posts from a website
+- Build knowledge bases from web content
+- Monitor website structure changes

 **Parameters:**
 - **Start URL** (required): Starting URL for the crawl